 Most companies rely heavily on their legal advisors to guide them through a corporate action.
 While your law firm may fully understand your objectives and the legalities of the transaction, depending on the complexity of the transaction, they may not always be familiar with the trading aspect or the settlement aspect.
 That's where a transfer agent comes in.

 A transfer agent that has a lot of experience with corporate actions is in the best position to facilitate the process.
-"We take a hands-on approach, digging in right from the beginning to understand the terms of the deal and how we think it could be structured to ensure a smooth execution and delivery," says Becky Paulson, VP Account Manager at EQ.
+"We take a hands-on approach, digging in right from the beginning to understand the terms of the deal and how we think it could be structured to ensure a smooth execution and delivery," says Becky Paulson, Relationship Director, EQ.
 "Every deal is different, no matter how boilerplate it looks."